 By coincidence, on the same day I listened to that podcast I was also reading a new book on the politics of charity in the UK.
 The authors had conducted a survey to ask again a series of questions that were asked in 1991, to see how much attitudes towards charity and the role of government had changed in the past quarter-century.
 One of the questions they repeated was whether or not the respondent agreed with the statement: “people should look after themselves and not rely on charities”.
-Where opinions before had been divided but more often against and for, they have since swung pretty clearly in support of that statement.
+Where opinions in 1991 were divided but more often against than for, by 2015 they had swung pretty clearly in towards that view.

 This led the authors to conclude:

 “there is a general view that people should look after themselves and not rely on charities, perhaps indicating that charity is viewed as something that exists for the benefit of ‘other people’ rather than the reality that most of us are both donors and recipients.”

 So, does that mean people (or, I guess I should say, we) have become less caring and generous?

 There’s certainly nothing new, either side of the pond, in a sense of injustice and anger being directed against the undeserving other, whether they that might be seen as unscrupulous “benefit cheats” or feckless “scroungers”.
 Anyone unsure about this should read John Welshman’s Underclass: A History of the Excluded since 1880.

 The Republican campaign to repeal Obamacare in the US and Conservative welfare reforms in the UK have simply been the latest political initiatives to speak to such passions.
 But this is not simply a feature of social welfare debates.
 It is endemic in the broader politics of our moment in history.